theprojectsomething/cvms/README.md

 You can enable basic, domain-scoped analytics for your application by following the instructions in `env.local.example` to include the relevant information.

 To view your admin-only analytics dashboard, first update the passphrase in `routes/analytics/auth.json` (the default value is "analytics") and then re-deploy the application.
 Once deployed, enter your updated passphrase on the homepage.
-Analytics metrics will begin populating soon on deployment.
+Analytics metrics will begin populating soon after deployment.

 *Further detail coming soon ...*